based-ghost/aspnet-core-vue-fullstack-testing/README.md

 # Full-Stack Testing (ASP.NET Core & Vue.js)
-Client unit testing coverage with Jest, client e2e testing coverage with Nightwatch, server integration testing coverage with xUnit.net
+Prototype application with a Vue.js client that has significant unit testing coverage with Jest and configured for e2e testing with Nightwatch.
+The web API is built using ASP.NET Core 2.2 and unit/integration testing is handled using xUnit.net.

 ![demo](https://j.gifs.com/vllpXr.gif)

 ## General Overview

-# TODO
+### TODO

 ## Technology Stack Overview

-# TODO
+### TODO